“I believe the Judiciary has

 that profoundly altered the polity, whether borne out of conservative, liberal,

-or progressive school.
+or progressive schools.
 Not in our Nigeria.

 from the Education Ministry, can you name a Minister of Education who quit the